 The Housing and Property Chamber has rescheduled hearings that had previously been postponed due to coronavirus.
 If your case had been postponed, you will be notified when you should attend the Tribunal.

 All mandatory grounds for eviction have become discretionary.
 This means that the Tribunal that decides whether you should be evicted, can decide not to if they wish.

-The Government has introduced temporary rules, which means that in most cases evictions will not be carried out by sheriff officers between 11 December 2020 and 22 January 2021.
-This ban will continue for Tier 3 and Tier 4 areas until 31 March 2021.
+The Government has introduced temporary rules that mean, in most cases evictions will not be carried out by sheriff officers in Tier 3 and Tier 4 areas until 30 September 2021.
 There are some exceptions, such as where the eviction was granted due to anti-social or criminal behaviour.

 If you are contacted by a sheriff officer who is threatening eviction, contact Shelter Scotland for help.

 The Scottish Government has also passed a temporary law to protect tenants in Scotland during the coronavirus period.
 In most cases, your landlord needs to give you six months' notice before they can start legal action to evict you.
 The new rules will be in place until at least 31 March 2021.
 There are some exceptions, such as where a landlord is ending the tenancy due to antisocial and criminal behaviour or because the landlord or their family need to move into the property.
 More information can be found at Shelter Scotland.

 If you are a private tenant, new rules also came into force on 1 October 2020 which cover the process a landlord should follow if they are considering repossession action against you.

 - Your landlord should provide you with clear information about the terms of the tenancy, the amount of arrears and your rights in relation to the repossession proceedings.

 - Your landlord should try to agree a reasonable plan to with you.
 They should consider affordability, taking into account your personal and financial circumstances.